-At the beginning of these periodic TWT SPs with the TWT Flow Identified field set to 3, the AP shall schedule for transmission(#11019) a TIM frame or a FILS Discovery frame that includes a TIM element (see 9.4.2.6 (TIM element)).
-The AP should transmit a FILS Discovery frame instead of a TIM frame if the TWT SP start time aligns with the transmission time of a FILS Discovery frame.
-If the OPS AP also operates with TIM Broadcast and uses TIM frames for Opportunistic power save mechanism, the OPS AP should align the transmission time of a TIM frame for TIM Broadcast, with the target time of the broadcast TWT SP(#13513) with the TWT flow identifier field set to 3.
-If the OPS AP sets the bit corresponding to an OPS STA in the traffic indication virtual bitmap field of the TIM element of the TIM frame or FILS Discovery frame to 0, the AP should not send individually addressed frames to the STA, including to trigger the STA to send an HE TB PPDU during the TWT SP and until the next TWT SP with the TWT Flow Identifier field set to 3.
+At the beginning of these periodic TWT SPs with the Broadcast TWT Recommendation field set to 3, the AP shall schedule for transmission(#11019) a TIM frame or a FILS Discovery frame with the RA field set to the broadcast address that includes a TIM element (see 9.4.2.6 (TIM element)).
+The FILS Discovery frame may include or not an OPS element.
+The AP should transmit a FILS Discovery frame instead of a TIM frame if the TWT SP start time closely (#15170) aligns with the transmission time of a FILS Discovery frame.
+If the OPS AP also operates with TIM Broadcast and uses TIM frames for Opportunistic power save mechanism, the OPS AP should align the transmission time of a TIM frame for TIM Broadcast, with the start time of the broadcast TWT SP(#13513) with the Broadcast TWT Recommendation field set to 3.
+If the OPS AP sets the bit corresponding to an OPS STA in the traffic indication virtual bitmap carried in the Partial Virtual Bitmap field of the TIM element of the TIM frame or FILS Discovery frame to 0, the AP should send neither individually addressed frames to the STA, nor Trigger frames that solicit an HE TB PPDU from the STA (#15172, #16470) during the TWT SP and until the next TWT SP with the Broadcast TWT Recommendationfield set to 3.

 STA operation for opportunistic power save

-(#11019)With unscheduled opportunistic power save, an OPS STA with AID N that is in the awake state that receives a TIM element and an OPS element in an OPS frame or a FILS Discovery frame from the associated OPS AP, the STA may not be available until the end of the OPS period indicated in the OPS element, if the bit N in the traffic indication virtual bitmap field of the current TIM element is set to 0.
+(#11019)With unscheduled opportunistic power save, an OPS STA with AID N that is in active mode or in PS mode (#15822) that is in the awake state that receives a TIM element and an OPS element in an OPS frame or a FILS Discovery frame from the associated OPS AP, the STA may be unavailable until the end of the OPS period indicated in the OPS element, if the bit N in the traffic indication virtual bitmap carried in the Partial Virtual Bitmap field of the current TIM element is set to 0, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.
 At the end of the OPS period, the STA shall be in the awake state, unless determined otherwise by other power save protocols.

-With scheduled opportunistic power save, an OPS STA with AID N that is in the awake state and that receives from the OPS AP with which it associated a TIM element with bit N of the traffic indication virtual bitmap field equal to 0 in a TIM frame or FILS Discovery frame within a broadcast TWT SP with the TWT Flow Identifier field set to 3 may not be available during the TWT SP and until the next TWT SP with the TWT Flow Identifier field set to 3.(#12034)
+With scheduled opportunistic power save, an OPS STA with AID N that is in active mode or in PS mode (#15822) that is in the awake state and that receives from the OPS AP with which it associated a TIM element with bit N of the traffic indication virtual bitmap field equal to 0 in a TIM frame or FILS Discovery frame within a broadcast TWT SP with the Broadcast TWT Recommendationfield set to 3 may be unavailable during the TWT SP and until the next TWT SP with the Broadcast TWT Recommendation field set to 3, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.(#12034) (#15167)An OPS STA shall not operate with TIM broadcast procedure if its associated AP is an OPS AP .(#11046)

-NOTE—The opportunistic power save protocol does not restrict the OPS STA's channel access.
-The OPS STA can always access the channel with EDCA.

-An OPS STA shall not operate with TIM broadcast procedure if its associated OPS AP uses TIM frames for opportunistic power save.(#11046)
+11ax Editor: Modify clause 11.2.3.2 Non-AP STA power management modes as below

 Non-AP STA power management modes